Nebraska Legislature approves, Ricketts signs into law $83.6 million measure for coronavirus fight

 “We’re doing what we need to do in the time it needs to be done,” he said.

-The largest portion of the appropriations, $38 million, will be used to buy personal protective equipment for first responders in local communities and to provide support to local health departments as they beef up staffing, expand call centers and add more laptops and other technology.
+The largest portion of the appropriations, $38 million, will be used to buy personal protective equipment for first responders in the state’s communities and to provide support to local health departments as they beef up staffing, expand call centers and add more laptops and other technology.

-Other money will pay for additional staffing in the State Department of Health and Human Services Public Health Division, especially in the areas of epidemiology, emergency preparedness, communications and contracts with interpreters.
-Those areas are at the front-line of coronavirus response.
+Other money will pay for additional staffing in the public health division of the State Department of Health and Human Services, especially in the areas of epidemiology, emergency preparedness, communications and contracts with interpreters.
+Those areas are at the front lines of coronavirus response.

 The package will pay for the overtime and additional staff in state care facilities that would be needed if regular staff get sick or need to be quarantined.
 The facilities include veterans homes, state psychiatric hospitals, the Beatrice State Developmental Center and state institutions for juvenile offenders.